asyncapi/website/content/blog/automated-releases.md

 #### Bump version in package.json

-A common practice is that once during release, you bump package version in `package.json`, you should also push the modified file to release branch.
+A common practice is to bump the package version in `package.json` on every release.
+You should also push the modified file to the release branch.
 Be aware though that good practices in the project are:

 - Do not commit directly to the release branch.
 All changes should go through pull requests with proper peer review.
 - Branches should have basic protection enabled.
 There should be simple rules that block pull requests before the merge.